 The aviary is almost as cool as the zoo.
-The construction is all done, and the facilities are awesome.
 There are lots of trails to follow through the aviary, and it is definitely less crowded than the zoo.
 We like the big trees and trails that make it feel like you are in “the wild.”
 Even though most of the birds are in cages, we saw a few wild hummingbirds, quail, and others!

 A few of our favorite things about the aviary are:

 1. There is a spot where you can feed the birds.
-Our boys love interacting with the animals, so we had to pay the quarter for food and feed some ducks.
+Our boys love interacting with the animals, so we always pay the quarter for food and feed some ducks.
 It was fun and in a super shady spot where we could all enjoy the ducks.

 2. There is a large variety of birds.
 From the King Condor which is huge, to the gray owls, to the amazon birds, the flamingos, and even small tweeters (as we call them).
 There are lots of fun birds to look at and observe.
 Some are native to Utah, many are not.
 We love the variety.